Nalipp/Stat-su/README.md

   - xmore padding on the top of the mobile timerScreen

-  /-- current

   xicon issues
   - xinclude the close icon for timer screen as a controlCpt
   - xprops option for setting colors
-  - style height and width media breakpoints in MenuControlsCpt to control icon size
+  - xstyle height and width media breakpoints in MenuControlsCpt to control icon size

+  /-- current

   move timerScreenShowing ? from ItemCpt to ItemCnt